ingnasc/challengesAlura/README.md

-# Programming Logic Activities :computer:
+# Programming Logic Challenges :computer:
-Challenges done during the Logic of Programming classes of Alura.
+Challenges done during the programming logic classes of Alura.
 Some with the help of class, others alone.
 <br/><br/>

 ### What I have learned: